Bauhinia × blakeana: Usage as an emblem

 Bauhinia × blakeana was adopted as the floral emblem of Hong Kong by the Urban Council in 1965.

 Historical Urban Council of Hong Kong armorial bearings, granted by the College of Arms in 1979.
 The council was abolished on 31 December 1999.

 The flag of Hong Kong Special Administrative Region of the People's Republic of China in 1997.

-Since 1997 the flower appears on Hong Kong's coat of arms, its flag and its coins; its Chinese name has also been frequently shortened as 紫荊/紫荆 (洋 yáng means 'foreign' in Chinese, and this would be deemed inappropriate by the PRC government), although 紫荊/紫荆 refers to another genus called Cercis.
+Since 1997 the flower appears on Hong Kong's coat of arms, its flag and its coins; its Chinese name has also been frequently shortened as 洋紫荊/洋紫荆.
 A statue of the plant has been erected in Golden Bauhinia Square in Hong Kong.

 Although the flowers are bright pinkish purple in colour, they are depicted in white on the Flag of Hong Kong.

 Hong Kong Airlines uses BAUHINIA as its callsign.

 The endemic plant of Hong Kong was introduced to Taiwan in 1967.
 In 1984 it was chosen to be the city flower of Chiayi City, in southwestern Taiwan.